jbennatt/kata04/README.md

 /kata04-combined

-This Project has two executables and maven will create both and they are names the same as the above two (except they will be located in the target directory of this project).
+This Project has two executables and maven will create both and they are named the same as the above two (except they will be located in the target directory of this project).